If you feel anxious or nervous whenever you get behind the wheel, then you are not alone.

 While driving, particularly at high speeds, road rage can be fatal, and giving that tailgater behind you a lesson by slamming on your breaks at 70mph could be the last thing either of you ever do.

-Therefore it's important to react to these situations in a calm manner and not allow it to physically or mentally impact your driving.
+Therefore it's important to react to these situations in a calm manner and not allow them to physically or mentally impact your driving.

 If you are caught by police committing disorderly conduct, such as rude and offensive gestures at other road users, you could be fined up to £1,000.